jessieren/VirHostMatcher/README.md

 Sequence comparison oligonucleotide frequency (ONF)
 ===========

-basic tools for computing various oligonucleotide frequency (ONF) based distance/dissimialrity measures
+Basic tools for computing various oligonucleotide frequency (ONF) based distance/dissimialrity measures

 Requirements
 ---------------

-AlignFreeTools is intended to be used in a Unix-based environment.
-It has been tested on Mac OS and Linux.
+The source code is written by C++.
+Thus it requires a C++ compiler.
+It has been tested on Mac and Linux, but it should work under Windows, Linux or Mac environment.

 Usage
 ---------------

-Description
 This program is used to compute various oligonucleotide frequency (ONF) based distance/dissimialrity measures between a pair of DNA sequences.
 These measures include Euclidian distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2, d2*, d2S, Hao, Teeling, EuF and Willner.
 See paper "Alignment-free d2* oligonucleotide frequency dissimilarity measure improves accuracy of predicting virus-host interactions" for the definitions.
-The source code is written by C++, and it should be compiled and executed under Windows, Linux or Mac environment.

-#### parameter setting ####
+1. parameter setting
 > k=6
 > order=2

-#### path setting ####
+2. path setting
-## directory to the c++ code ##
+2.1 directory to the c++ code
 > codeDIR=/Users/jessie/Desktop/alignment-free/script/
-## directories to the phage and host fasta files ##
+2.2 directories to the phage and host fasta files ##
 > phageFaDIR=/Users/jessie/Desktop/alignment-free/script/test/phage
 > hostFaDIR=/Users/jessie/Desktop/alignment-free/script/test/host
 ## directory to the output ##